itscomputers/ebe-python/README.md

 # ebe
-a (n unfinished but in progress) number theory package
+a (n unfinished but in progress) number theory package in python